How to Draw Original Tribal Tattoo Designs

 Body art is an extension of a person's personality, so I believe that your tattoo should reflect that.
 Obviously, everybody has different ideas about their own body art, so in my opinion, the best way to get the most individual design that reflects your own personality is to do it yourself!

-The sketch I have here on the right shows the steps I would take in order to come up with a simple yet very effective and professional-looking tattoo.
+The sketch I have below shows the steps I would take in order to come up with a simple yet very effective and professional-looking tattoo.

 I started with two curved lines that cross over just above the halfway point or the "heart" of the tattoo.
 If the design is going on a part of the body such as the lower leg or the upper arm, you can rearrange the location of the "heart" to accentuate the curves and shape of the body.